 Sullivan County contains numerous primary, secondary, and tertiary roadways with limited railroad and air transportation options.
-Of the 9 state routes (17, 17B, 42, 52, 52A, 55, 55A, 97, and 206) and one U.S. Route (209) found in the County, State Route 17 is the main artery of travel between the northern and southern portions of the county.
+Of the 9 state routes (17, 17B, 42, 52, 52A, 55, 55A, 97, and 206) and one U.S. Route (209) found in the county, State Route 17 is the main artery of travel between the northern and southern portions of the county.
 As part of a major ongoing New York State Department of Transportation project, State Route 17 is scheduled to become part of Interstate 86 (Sullivan County Division of Public Works, 2010).
-As part of this highway construction, the Parksville Interchange is being constructed upstream of Livingston Manor along the Little Beaver Kill headwaters.
+As part of this highway construction, the Parksville Interchange has been constructed upstream of Livingston Manor along the Little Beaver Kill headwaters.
+The potential impact of this new construction was analyzed to determine if the new interchange induced flooding in Livingston Manor.
+The runoff from the 9.7 acres of net imperviousness associated with the Parksville Interchange will not increase the flood potential at Livingston Manor because of the runoff attenuation within the various detention basins, the infiltration within the grass swales due to the ponding behind the check dams and the negligibility of the impervious area (0.05%) relative to the Little Beaver Kill watershed (19,200 acres) at Livingston Manor.
+Hydrologic calculations by NYSDOT indicate no change in the 10year and 100year discharge on Little Beaver Kill at the downstream end of the project.

 In addition, Sullivan County maintains a highway system of approximately 140 routes.
 Sullivan County maintains approximately 400 miles of roads and 100 bridges.
 Livingston Manor contains numerous secondary and tertiary roads and bridges.
 In addition, two State Route 17 bridge overpasses cross Willowemoc both upstream and downstream of Livingston Manor.
 Old Route 17 passes directly through the city limits as does County Road 149.
 One active railroad remains in Sullivan County along with 8 airports of which only one is public.
 No active railroads or airports are in or near Livingston Manor.